sophiabrandt/mango/README.md

 This project uses [Phoenix 1.4][phoenixframework], the web framework for the Elixir language.

 Please make sure to install [Phoenix and its dependencies](https://hexdocs.pm/phoenix/installation.html#content).
+I use [asdf](https://alchemist.camp/episodes/asdf-language-versions).

 The project uses [Docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/install/) for setting up a Postgres database.